Code-Institute-Submissions/return-my-coffee/testing.md

 #### Highscore Modal

-When reseting the local storage for the frogger highscore, as shown [here](), the Frogger `end game modal` began showing the incorrect modal text when logging the `highscore`.
+When resetting the local storage for the frogger highscore, the Frogger `end game modal` began showing the incorrect modal text when logging the `highscore`.

 - It displayed: `And wow!
 You beat the highscore.
 It is now: 0`